QuantEcon/lecture-python.myst/lectures/lln_clt.md

 In addition, we examine several useful extensions of the classical theorems, such as

-* The delta method, for smooth functions of random variables.
+* The delta method, for smooth functions of random variables, and
-* The multivariate case.
+* the multivariate case.

 Some of these extensions are presented as exercises.